 You will probably be able to enjoy more variety from mushroom kits than you would from trying to find specific spawn from your local agro store.

 Since spawn is normally for advanced growers and mushroom farmers it is generally expensive considering the fact that growth kits are already inoculated.

 Grow kits will produce mushrooms every few weeks for a couple of months.
 This gives a nice steady supply of mushrooms.

 Mushroom Growing Mistakes

-- Not maintaining the right moisture
+Not maintaining the right moisture level.

-Yes, curiosity still kills the cat.
-Tempering with your vessel while trying to check for changes could easily spoil the mushrooms.
+Stop touching it!
+Poking, peeking and generally tampering with your vessel while trying to check for changes could easily spoil the mushrooms.

 Ensure that the environment in which you grow your mushrooms is clean.
 Poor and unsanitary conditions will lead to foreign organisms invading your project and this will spell certain doom for your nascent crop.